Marketing the Rainbow

 "We believed the brand would benefit from targeting gays," said Joe Venezia.
 "Our ad campaign case study results showed that we had been missing out on a huge market.
 We couldn't be more thrilled with our decision to launch an advertising campaign with PlanetOut."

 The study also demonstrated product need and interest in the gay market.
 Nearly two-thirds of respondents from the exposed group felt that skin condition was either extremely or very important to them.
 Frequency of exposure to the advertisements was also important.
 When respondents saw the ad four or more times, the study showed an estimated 12-point increase (a 37% lift) in the perception that Nivea is supportive of the gay community.
 Various independent studies show that a majority of gays and lesbians go out of their way to purchase products and services marketed directly to them in gay media.

 "Gay men are the most sophisticated men in terms of appearance and grooming," said Joe Venezia, product manager of Nivea for Men.
-Beiersdorf did no research into the gay market but went in with gut instinct, partly by
+Beiersdorf did no research into the gay market but went in with gut instinct,

 With health and cosmetics products, it is easy to justify using handsome models and half-naked men to demonstrate the qualities and usage of your products.
 So, the attraction to gay men - just like Abercrombie & Fitch started its path to gay popularity - is apparent in your advertising material.
 You only need to convince them of the benefits, but that seems like an easy push.
 Or does it?
 Nivea Germany (the home market) did not use barechested models, or even make the effort of creating special content.
 Instead, they photoshopped the existing visual of a man and a woman into one that only showed the man… OK, with the addition of a disco ball.
 Very targeted.